-- The synthesis of proteins requires the instructions stored in the nucleic acids - Who came first? - Proteins or nucleic acids ? - Replication/genetic or metabolic functions ? - Different approaches have been adopted to tackle this problem - Old approach: "Metabolism first" or "genes first" - Present-day approach: search for macromolecules that show both properties
+- The synthesis of proteins requires the instructions stored in the nucleic acids - Who came first? - Proteins or nucleic acids ? - Replication/genetic or metabolic functions ? - Different approaches have been adopted to tackle this problem - In the past: "Metabolism first" or "genes first" - Presently: we search for macromolecules that show both properties